Ballarat combines affordable housing with heritage, nature and opportunity

 Ballarat is growing across an exciting range of sectors

-The city of Ballarat population forecast for 2018 is 107,647.
+The city of Ballarat's current population is 101,686.
 This is set to soar to 144,108 by 2036.
 For investors and businesses looking to establish, expand or relocate, the booming population growth means the horizon is sparkling with excellent opportunities.

 In terms of jobs, Ballarat has the capacity to generate 20,000 jobs over 20 years (2006-2026), according to the City of Ballarat Economic Strategy.
 Along with construction, medical and transport industries, entertainment and tourism are on the rise.
 Ballarat was named among the top five tourist destinations in Australia, as well as Victoria’s leading music city, in 2017.